 2. Razer Blade 15 Gaming Laptop

-Three USB 3.1 ports are complemented by a Thunderbolt 3 port, a Gigabit Ethernet connection, and access for HDMI 2.0b.
-A combo port for a microphone and headset makes it easy to transition from immersive single player gaming and multiplayer communications.
+Three USB 3.1 ports are complemented by a Thunderbolt 3 port, a Gigabit Ethernet connection, and HDMI 2.0b access.
+A combo port for a microphone and headset makes it easy to transition between immersive single-player gaming and multiplayer communications.

 3. Lenovo Legion Y540 15.6″ Gaming Laptop

 Lenovo may be most known for affordable and accessible casual laptops like the ThinkPad and Yoga, but they also offer some pretty respectable gaming machines.
-This Lenovo gaming laptop isn't the most powerful machine on the market, but it definitely deserves contention for one of the best gaming laptops under 1500 dollars.
+This Lenovo gaming laptop isn't the most powerful machine on the market, but it definitely deserves recognition as one of the best gaming laptops under $1500.
 One of the great advantages of this laptop is the flexibility you have to choose the specs you want.
-In terms of storage space, 1TB HDD, 128GB, 256GB, 512GB, and 1TB SSD options are available.
+In terms of storage space, you have the choice between 1TB, 128GB, 256GB, and 512GB HDD, and 1TB SSD.

 4. MSI GL65 Leopard 10SFK-062 Gaming Laptop

-The principle advantage of a gaming laptop is how portable it is, and the MSI GL65 Leopard offers that in spades.
-This MSI gaming laptop squeezes a 15.6-inch display into a 14 inch body, but it doesn't sacrifice power for the sake of compactness.
-The 144Hz 3ms display offers crisp graphics without sacrificing frame rates in the process, in large part due to the 6 CORE technology beneath its hood.
+The principal advantage of a gaming laptop is its portability, and the MSI GL65 Leopard offers that in spades.
+This MSI gaming laptop squeezes a 15.6-inch display into a 14-inch body, without sacrificing power for the sake of compactness.
+The 144Hz 3ms display offers crisp graphics without sacrificing framerate in the process, in large part due to the 6-Core technology beneath its hood.

-If you're looking to get a head start on the next generation of gaming, this laptop makes use of NVIDIA's GeForce RTX 2070 8G GDDR6 graphics to suit virtual reality headsets.
-Nor do you need to worry about this laptop overheating.
-The Cooler Boost 5 technology makes use of three fans and four heat pipes to slough off unnecessary heat and prevents the risk of frying your rig's insides even during the most intense gaming session.
+If you're looking to get a head start on the next generation of gaming, this laptop makes use of NVIDIA's GeForce RTX 2070 8G GDDR6 graphics well-suited for virtual reality headsets.
+There's no need to worry about this laptop overheating, either.
+Its Cooler Boost 5 technology makes use of three fans and four heat pipes to slough off unnecessary heat, preventing the risk of frying your rig's insides even during the most intense gaming sessions.

 5. Alienware M17 Gaming Laptop

 If you want a brand you can trust, an Alienware gaming laptop is always a good route to go.
-Their Flagship is naturally the flagship of their gaming line, and you can expect a lot from this mid-range machine.
-While even the most basic choice is a solid option for gamers, you can upgrade the basic HDD and SDD RAM to up to 32GB DDR4 2TB HDD 1TB SSD.
-Speakers and two separate microphones are built in, and ports include both generation 1 and generation 2 USB 3.1 options.
+The M17 is the flagship of their gaming line, and you can expect a lot from this mid-range machine.
+While even the most basic choice is a solid option for gamers, you can upgrade the basic RAM, HDD, and SSD to up to 32GB DDR4, 2TB HDD, and 1TB SSD.
+Proprietary speakers and two separate microphones are built-in, and ports include both generation 1 and generation 2 USB 3.1 options.

-This Alienware machine is built from the ground up with virtual reality in mind, and the Flagship has been certified to work with both the Oculus and the Vive.
-Overwolf apps are built in to this Dell gaming laptop, allowing you to track your eye movement and identify the mistakes in your gaming patterns.
+This Alienware machine is built from the ground up with virtual reality in mind, and the M17 has been certified to work with both Oculus and HTC Vive headsets.
+Overwolf apps are built into this gaming laptop, allowing you to track your eye movements and identify the flaws in your gaming patterns.